Dahsiee/requirement-analysis/README.md

 Requirement analysis is a critical process in software development lifecycle that involves gathering, evaluating, and documenting the needs and expectations of stakeholders to ensure the final product meets their requirements.
 This process ensures all stakeholders have a clear and mutual understanding of what the system is to do and how it is to perform.
 This process involves:

-- Gathering information from stakeholders and users
+- Gathering information from stakeholders and users!

 - Analyzing and modeling requirements to understand system behavior
 - Documenting functional and non-functional needs
 - Validating that requirements are complete, feasible, and aligned with project objectives